Barbados to Rotherham: Lizard's 4,000-mile trip hidden in bra

 Ms Russell, 47, saw what she thought was a speck on her bra and shook the underwear and it was then she spotted the female lizard moving.

 "The tiny lizard was lucky as the bra was on top of my suitcase on my clean pile.
-As it was so hot out there, I didn't bother wearing one", the beautician said.
+As it was so hot out there, I didn't bother wearing one," the beautician said.

 Ms Russell revealed that the gecko remained unharmed in its lacy lair despite her sitting on the full suitcase in order to zip it up before her return journey to Yorkshire.